Sample Complexity of Variance-reduced Distributionally Robust Q-learning: Numerical Experiments

 \section{Numerical Experiments}

 This section presents a numerical validation of our theoretical findings regarding the convergence properties of the proposed algorithms.
-We conduct a comparative analysis between the proposed algorithms and the MLMC-DR Q-learning, as studied in \cite{Wang2023MLMCDRQL}.
-Additionally, we investigate the complexity differences between robust and regular tabular Q-learning.
+We conduct a comparative analysis between our algorithms and MLMC DR Q-learning, as studied in \citet{Wang2023MLMCDRQL}.
+Additionally, we investigate the complexity of Algorithm \ref{alg:vr_q-learning} as the adversary's power $\delta\da 0$.

-Section \ref{sec:hard_MDP} is dedicated to demonstrating convergence and comparing the proposed algorithms with multilevel Monte Carlo distributionally robust (MLMC-DR) Q-learning.
-To achieve this, we use the hard MDP instances constructed in \cite{li2021QL_minmax}, where the standard Q-learning performs at its worst-case complexity dependence of $ \tilde \Omega((1-\gamma)^{-4}\epsilon^{-2})$.
-The canonical rate of convergence $O(\epsilon^{-2})$ is observed in both algorithms in this paper, with the variance-reduced version displaying superior performance.
+Section \ref{sec:hard_MDP} demonstrates convergence and compares the proposed algorithms with multilevel Monte Carlo distributionally robust (MLMC DR) Q-learning.
+We use the hard MDP instances constructed in \citet{li2021QL_minmax}, where standard Q-learning performs at its worst-case complexity dependence of \(\tilde \Omega((1-\gamma)^{-4}\epsilon^{-2})\).
+Both algorithms in this paper show the canonical convergence rate of \(O(\epsilon^{-2})\), with the variance-reduced version displaying superior performance.

-In Section \ref{sec:mixing_MDP}, we test the complexity dependence on the effective horizon $(1-\gamma)\inv$ of the DR variance-reduced Q-learning and compare it to that of the non-DR version.
-Using the hard instance constructed in \cite{wang2023mixing}, we highlight that learning the optimal $q$-function's complexity increases in comparison to the non-DR-RL due to the adversary's ability to alter the transition probabilities.
+In Section \ref{sec:mixing_MDP}, we test the stability of sample complexity of the variance-reduced DR Q-learning Algorithm \ref{alg:vr_q-learning} as \(\delta \da 0\) using a simple DRMDP instance.

+In the subsequent developments, we use \(m_l = 2^{l}(1-\gamma)^{-2}\) for the variance-reduced Algorithm \ref{alg:vr_q-learning}.
+As explained in Remark \ref{remark:geometric_stepsize}, this choice (up to a log factor) yields the same complexity guarantee as stated in Theorem \ref{thm:vrql_sample_complexity}.
+An advantage of this parameter choice is that it allows us to run more epochs for the plots, thereby clarifying the convergence behavior.